3 Things You Need to Know About Alcohol and Breastfeeding

 Breastfeeding or not, women and men should not drink more than the amounts recommended by leading health organizations, Conover says.
 For women, that’s one drink per day.

-The American Academy of Pediatrics policy on breastfeeding says that while alcohol intake should be limited, an occasional drink is acceptable.
+The AAP says that while alcohol intake should be limited, an occasional drink is acceptable.
 Specifically, the AAP says nursing moms should have no more than 0.5 grams of alcohol per kilogram of body weight—which for a 60-kilogram mother (about 130 pounds), is about 2 ounces of liquor, an eight-ounce glass of wine, or two beers.
 These measurements are slightly larger than "standard" drink sizes of about 1.5 ounces of liquor, 5 ounces of wine, or 12 ounces of beer.
 The AAP's recommendation is based on what's safe for the baby, not the amount that's beneficial for your long-term health.

 Timing is everything

-Don't breastfeed your baby as you’re drinking or right after drinking.
+It's probably best not to breastfeed your baby as you’re drinking or right after drinking.
 "If a mom is going to drink alcohol, she should wait at least three to four hours until breastfeeding the baby," Dr. Herway says.
-(The American Academy of Pediatrics says to wait a minimum of two hours.)
+(The AAP says to wait a minimum of two hours.)

 Alcohol could take longer to peak in some women, so pay attention to how you feel in addition to how long it’s been since you finished your drink.
 "If you're still feeling woozy, it's like the canary in the coal mine," says Conover.
 "The alcohol level is [still] too high in the blood stream and in the breast milk."